-After you have decided which ghost pepper you will plant, it’s time to pick out soil and fertilizer.
+After you have decided which variety of ghost pepper you will plant, it’s time to pick out soil and fertilizer.

 Choosing The Best Soil

-If you are starting your ghost peppers indoors, you should be using seed starting mix.
+If you are starting your ghost peppers from seed indoors, it is best to use seed starting mix.
 You can find this at any gardening supply store, or online on Amazon.

 Approximately 3-4 weeks after sprouting, you will move your plants to another soil medium.
 Don’t overthink which soil to get for growing your ghost peppers.
-We recommend a loamy, organic potting mix.
+We recommend a loamy, organic potting soil.